IDB Group to sell Given Imaging stake for $426 million

-JERUSALEM Three units of Israel's IDB Group agreed to sell their stakes in camera-in-a-pill maker Given Imaging GIVN.TA to an unnamed international group of investors for $426 million, IDB said on Saturday.
+JERUSALEM Dec 7 Three units of Israel's IDB Group agreed to sell their stakes in camera-in-a-pill maker Given Imaging to an unnamed international group of investors for $426 million, IDB said on Saturday.

-The three units - Elron Electronic Industries (ELRN.TA), Discount Investment Corp (DISI.TA) and RDC Rafael Development Corp - said they will sell their shares in Given Imaging at $30 a share, a 28 percent premium to Friday's close of $23.65 on Nasdaq.
+The three units - Elron Electronic Industries, Discount Investment Corp and RDC Rafael Development Corp - said they will sell their shares in Given Imaging at $30 a share, a 28 percent premium to Friday's close of $23.65 on Nasdaq.

 They plan to bring the deal to their boards for approval on Sunday.